mt-support/tribe-sniffer/README.md

 ### Slow deploy

+The non-minified file is a TamperMonkey script.
+It will run on the websites defined with `@match`.
+Also, the dialog box will pop up on every pageload, which can be annoying. :)

-For that you will need to minimize the script.
+To use it as a bookmarklet you will need to minimize the script.
 You can use an online tool like https://javascript-minifier.com/

 Here are the steps to create a bookmarklet from the code: